ifyio/next-flat-routes/README.md

 npx @ifyio/next-flat-routes@latest
 ```

-This will initiate `next-flat-routes` in watch mode.
+This will initiate the `next-flat-routes` CLI in watch mode.

 Then add flat route files within any `/routes/` folder located within the `app` directory.
 As you add, rename, or remove these flat route files, the equivalent nested route file will be generated or updated within a parallel `/(.routes)/` directory.